 What is the course about?

-The VTCT Level 2 Diploma in Women’s Hairdressing is a qualification that has been specifically designed to develop your practical skills in; the creative art of cutting or dressing women’s hair, how to provide effective shampooing and conditioning services, the artistic skill of colouring and lightening hair and how to provide a good consultation service for your clients.
-To further enhance your practical skills you will have the opportunity to choose from the following units; how to create a hair and beauty image, plaiting and twisting hair, colouring hair using semi and temporary colour, style and finish African type hair, displaying stock or promoting products and services to clients and the opportunity of working on a salon reception.
-Underpinning this qualification you will develop a sound knowledge and understanding of each unit including health and safety and what it is like to work in the hairdressing industry.
-The purpose of this qualification is to develop your practical skills to a high level of occupational ability to enable you to perform your own salon services.
+This programme has two qualifications.
+The VTCT Level 2 Diploma in Women’s Hairdressing is a qualification that has been specifically designed to develop your practical skills in; the creative art of cutting or dressing women’s hair, how to provide effective shampooing and conditioning services, the artistic skill of colouring and lightening hair and how to provide a good consultation service for your clients. .
 The VTCT Level 2 Certificate in Barbering is a qualification that has been specifically designed to develop your practical skills in; the creative art of cutting men’s hair, the specialist work of cutting facial hair and how to offer a good consultation service for clients.
 Underpinning this qualification you will develop a sound knowledge of health and safety whilst working in the barbering industry.
 You will also develop a knowledge and understanding of the practical skills learned throughout this qualification.
-The purpose of this qualification is to develop your practical skills to a high level of occupational ability to enable you to perform your own salon services.
+The purpose of these qualifications are to develop your practical skills to a high level of occupational ability to enable you to perform your own salon services.

 The Art of Dressing Hair.
 Client Consultation for Hair Services.
 Follow Health and Safety in the Salon.
 Working in the Hair and Beauty Industry.
 Cut Women’s Hair.
 Colour and Lighten Hair.
 Shampoo and Condition the Hair and Scalp.
 Cut Men’s Hair.
 Cut Facial Hair.
 Promote Products and Services to Clients.
 Create an Image based on a Theme.
 Style and finish African Hair Types.
 Plaiting and Twisting Hair.

+Learners on a low income or in receipt of applicable benefits will not be required to pay a fee.
+You will need regular access to a computer or laptop and reliable internet service to complete this course.
+Once enrolled, learners will be able to download a free copy of Microsoft Office and will be given access to Microsoft office 365.
 Learners are expected to provide their own kit of brushes, combs and scissors if not eligible for Bursary support.
 Your tutor can advise you on this in week 1 about the kit you will need to purchase.
-There maybe some printing cost.

 You will have professional skills which include client consultation, shampoo and conditioning, different cutting techniques, styling and dressing techniques, colouring and perming, Health and safety, and salon practices within the industry.
-You should be in the position of junior stylist.
-If you choose to, You will progress to a level 3 Hairdressing qualification, if you were punctual, with good attendance and a good report from Level 2.
+You should be in the position to apply for the role of a junior stylist.
+If you choose to, you could progress to a level 3 Hairdressing qualification.